mahirlabibdihan/dEducation-Frontend/README.md

 ## Getting Started

-Follow the step by step installation procedure to install and run this on your machine
+Follow the step by step installation procedure to install and run this on your machine.

 ## Prerequisites